-I heard this excerpt from renowned writer Ngugi Wa Thiong’o as he was being interviewed and it got me thinking.
-One question that went through my mind was: how many of us after our academic sojourn is over, ever go back to books again not for academic reasons but rather, to gain wisdom ?
+I heard this excerpt from renowned writer Ngugi Wa Thiong’o a few years ago as he was being interviewed and it got me thinking.
+One question that went through my mind was: how many of us after our academic sojourn is over, ever go back to books again not for academic purposes but rather, to gain wisdom ?
 For many of us, pre-exam revision is the last contact we have with books.

-It is important to note that books don’t necessary have to be about academics.
-We have so much literature dealing with many other subject matters be they business, religion, social life or more.
-The reason why our society is degrading at such a high rate is because we abandon education after the learning process is over.
+It’s important to note that books don’t necessarily have to be about academics.
+We have so much literature dealing with many other subject matters be they: business; religion; social life; or more.
+The reason why it seems our society is degrading at such a high rate is because we often abandon education after the learning process is over.

-So, next time you pass by a book store, pick up a book and live a sponge, soak your mind in all the wisdom & information contained within.
+So, next time you pass by a bookstore, pick up a book and become a sponge, soak your mind in all the wisdom & information contained within.
 Reading keeps your mind sharp and focused and above all else, helps your mind grow.
-Allow me to finish my post with this quoute from Dr Wale Akinyemi “A person who doesn’t read has no advantage over the one who cannot read.”
+Allow me to finish my post with this quote from Dr Wale Akinyemi “A person who doesn’t read has no advantage over the one who cannot read.”
 To read more posts by Mwangi, click HERE